betteriot/betteriot-principles/README.md

 ## Interoperability

-### 4. The organisation MUST allow third parties to connect clients to its backend.
+### 4. The organisation SHOULD allow third parties to connect clients to its backend.

     Assessment criteria: TODO